hivemq/hivemq-policy-cookbooks/transformation/fahrenheit-to-celsius/README.md

 <img alt="Transformation Demo: Fahrenheit to Celsius" style="filter: drop-shadow(2px 4px 6px black)" src="demo.gif">

 ### Use-case
-> As a OT developer, I have devices sending data in Fahrenheit, but the analytics services requires temperature in Celsius.
+> As an OT developer, I have devices sending data in Fahrenheit, but the analytics services require temperature in Celsius.

 For this use-case, a script, a policy and a schema are required.